statgen/locuszoom/assets/docs/interactivity.md

   // Below: special config specific to this widget
   button_html: 'Filter...',
   button_title: 'Choose which genes to show',
+  // If you are tracking website analytics, this widget can announce when it performs an action.
+Since this generic widget might be used in several different ways in the same plot, you can give each widget a custom event name to help tell the buttons apart.
+  // This is totally optional- most sites will be fine just ignoring the event altogether!
+  custom_event_name: 'widget_gene_filter_choice',
   // Must specify the data layer id (within this panel) that will be controlled by the button
   layer_name: 'genes',
   default_config_display_name: 'Coding genes & rRNA',